How long have you been in the lawn and landscape business?

 The Master’s Lawn Care has been serving Gainesville since 2004.

 How many employees do you have and how many of them will be working on my job?

 Our team size varies slightly by season but hovers around 22.
 Most projects only require 1-3 of our staff on the job at a time - depending if it's Lawn Maintenance, Fertilization/Weed Control, Landscape Enhancement, Irrigation, or another service.

-What language does your staff speak? (it's very important that you are able to communicate clearly with the lead contractor and/or employees)
+What language does your staff speak? (it's very important that you are able to communicate with the people on your property)

 All of our team members speak English as their primary language for great Client Communication throughout the project.
 We have a team member in the office that also speaks Spanish as a second language to better serve our clientele.

 What services do you provide and what are your specialties?

 Full-Service Lawn Maintenance; Lawn Fertilization & Weed Control Treatments; Landscape Design & Irrigation Service, Installation, and Repair; Landscape Lighting; Pressure Cleaning; One-time Landscape Clean ups; Tree Services; and more.
 Please see our services tab above for more info on any specific service.